-The Statement of Accounts summarises the Fire Authority's transactions for the 2021/22 financial year and its position at the year end of 31 March 2022.
+The Statement of Accounts summarises the Fire Authority's transactions for the 2022/23 financial year and its position at the year end of 31 March 2023.
 The Fire Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which require the statement to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22, supported by International Financial Accounting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, supported by International Financial Accounting Standards (IFRS).

-Due to the Coronavirus pandemic, the Accounts and Audit (Amendment) Regulation 2020 was passed to amend the dates by which the Statement of Accounts must be approved and published.
-The draft statement must be approved by the Treasurer by 31 July 2022, and the audited statement must be approved by those charged with governance by 30 September 2022.
+Due to the Coronavirus pandemic, the Accounts and Audit (Amendment) Regulation 2020 was passed to amend the dates by which the Statement of Accounts must be approved and published for 2021/22 and 2021/22.
+Dates have now reverted back to 31 May 2023 for draft approval of the 2022/23 Statement of Accounts and 30 September for final approval and publication.